-Leaning down, he retrieved a wineskin from under their seat.
+Leaning down, he retrieved a waterskin from under their seat.
 He uncorked it, splashed water in his mouth, and handed it to her.
-She tilted her head back and squeezed the leather for tepid water.
+She tilted her head back and squeezed the leather.

 “Oh, look!”
 Caleb said.
 “They’re here.”
 He shifted to make room for her upfront.
 “A lady of your illustrious line shouldn’t miss this, Sara Sothron.”

 She plopped between her mother and their neighbor, and gasped.
 Past carts stuffed with caskets and wheat bundles, past other Commoners and their beasts of burden, she saw a parade unlike anything she had ever seen.
 Beautiful stallions pulled a hundred gilded carriages from either side of the Walls, coming to a halt around the lowered drawbridge.
 Every horse was as elegant as her Little Lady, with lustrous manes and tails alight in the pearl shine spilling down from the Walls.

 “Are they the king’s princes and princesses?” she asked.

 “Well, if they were, you’d be up there with them, wouldn’t you?”
 Caleb said.
 She smiled.
 “Though the king is said to have as many princes and princesses,” he added with a wink for her mother.
 “No, no, this is the Worthy Assembly.”

 Sara knew the Assembly by name but understood little and less about it, save for the fact that Free Believers and the Common folk despised it.
 Anytime the lords and clergy of the Assembly met, men like her father and Connor Bagman would gather in Rosbury’s Golden Dragon as if the inn were a parish.
 Sometimes they’d actually listen to readers over cups of mead; the roamer Firemouth had paid visits until their Lord Warden threatened to hang him.